Labor that begins before week 37 is called "preterm" or "premature." About 1 out of every 10 babies born in the United States is preterm.

 - Reduce stress during your pregnancy.

-- Talk to your doctor or midwife about other ways to stay healthy.
+- Talk to your provider or midwife about other ways to stay healthy.

 Women with a history of preterm delivery may need weekly injections of the hormone progesterone.
-Be sure to tell your doctor or midwife if you had a previous premature birth.
+Be sure to tell your provider if you had a previous premature birth.

-Call your doctor or midwife right away if you notice any of these signs before your 37th week of pregnancy:
+Call your provider right away if you notice any of these signs before your 37th week of pregnancy: